TomObungu/physics.md/OCR A Level Physics/Kirchoff's laws and circuits/Combining resistors.md

 $$

 # Current and resistors in parallel
 When resistors are connected in parallel.
 The total resistance drops.
-The additional resistor provides another path for the current, effectively increasing the cross-sectional area and so lowing the resistance,
+The additional resistor provides another path for the current, effectively increasing the cross-sectional area and so lowing the resistance.

+## Why
+Total current through the circuit will be the sum of the current passing through each branch.
+This because, the current will divide will divide between each branch and flow to all possible routes available before recombining at th

 ## Why
 We known that the total current is equal to the sum of the current in each resistor giving:
 $$